near/docs/docs/bos/queryapi/context.md

 ## DB

 The DB object is a sub-object under `context`.
 It is accessed through `context.db`.
 Previously, the GraphQL method was the only way to interact with the database.
 However, writing GraphQL queries and mutations is pretty complicated and overkill for simple interactions.
-So, simpler interactions are instead made available through the db sub-object.
-This object is built by reading the schema written by the developer, parsing its information, and generating methods for each table.
+So, simpler interactions are instead made available through the `db` sub-object.
+This object is built by reading your schema, parsing its information, and generating methods for each table.
 See below for what methods are generated for each table.
 The format to access the below methods is as follows: `context.db.[tableName].[methodName]`.
 Concrete examples are also given below.

 :::info Note